Projects

 [link]

-6. [Resource Guides] Rodrigo, M. (2023), "Systems of Water Provision for the Marginalized in Sri Lanka", Centre for Migration Research and Development.
+6. [Resource Guides] Rodrigo, M. (2023), "A Resource Guide for Making Infrastructure Work for the Most Marginalised", Centre for Migration Research and Development.

 [link]